-Southwest Adventist Junior Academy opened its doors prior to 1951 as Oakland Seventh-day Adventist Church and Elementary School, becoming the first black Christian school in the DFW Metroplex.
-In the fall of 1961, the name of the school was changed to Southwest Region Academy.
+Southwest Adventist Junior Academy opened its doors in 1929 until 1951 as Oakland Seventh-day Adventist Church and Elementary School, becoming the first Black, Christian school in the DFW Metroplex.
+The name of the school was then changed to Southwest Region Academy.
 The institution became renowned for its curriculum offerings from Pre-K through grade 12, providing educational opportunities for the youth of the entire Southwest Region Conference.
 Reduction in grade levels in 1968 to junior academy status (K-10) did not dim its vision for academic excellence.

 Due to the rapid growth of the Dallas metroplex and demands to expand the efficiency of its transportation systems, the school was mandated to relocate, because the construction of I-45 would eventually intersect its property.
 In 1969, the church and school relocated to their present sites and the school’s name was changed to City Temple Elementary School (K-8).
 Grade levels were raised over a period of six years, and once again, the school was granted junior academy status in 1975.